Mixed Dimensionality of Confined Conducting Electrons in the Surface Region of SrTiO$_{3}$

+The different behaviors of the valence band and core level signals as a result of irradiation should be understood in terms of the fundamentally different states being probed.
+Core level electrons are localized with well-defined orbital characters.
+By contrast, the orbital characters of valence states (and hence their photoemission matrix elements \cite{Damascelli2004}) may change, and/or such electrons may spatially redistribute in the surface region, thus altering their visibility in photoemission --- even absent a change in the surface composition \cite{SupMat}.
+Hence the disproportionality between the changes in the valence band and XPS intensities under irradiation is a signature of non-negligible orbital/spatial changes of the near-$E_{F}$ states during the formation of the surface metal.

-During the spectral weight transfer process that occurs due to photon irradiation, the FS quickly saturates to a steady volume, while the signal intensity at the Fermi level continues to grow.
-This is demonstrated in Fig.~\ref{fig:fig2}i, which compares total counts near the Fermi level (integrated within a single $E$-vs.-$k_{x}$ slice through $k_{y}=0$ from -200 meV up to $E_{F})$ on the left axis with the total FS volume of the $3d_{xy}$ rings on the right axis as a function of time.
-The result indicates that impinging photons do not add carriers beyond a certain concentration; they merely enable an increasingly large area of the sample surface to become metallic at a uniformly fixed carrier density, thus brightening the signal seen at the Fermi level.
+Finally we note that during the beam exposure, the FS quickly saturates to a relatively steady volume, while the signal intensity at the Fermi level continues to grow.
+This is demonstrated in Fig.~\ref{fig:fig3}(e), which compares total counts near the Fermi level (integrated within a single $E$-vs.-$k_{x}$ slice through $k_{y}=0$ from -200 meV up to $E_{F}$) on the left axis with the total FS volume of the $d_{xy}$ rings on the right axis as a function of time.
+The result indicates that impinging photons do not significantly influence the carrier concentration beyond a certain limit; they merely activate an increasingly large area of the sample surface to become metallic at a uniformly fixed carrier density, thus brightening the signal seen at the Fermi level.
+Moreover, as the signal inensifies, the ARPES features appear to sharpen while remaining $1\times1$ ordered in-plane, thus suggesting that severe surface degradation does not occur \cite{SupMat}.
+This behavior, considered alongside the universality of the fully formed surface state with respect to various sample preparations (Fig.~\ref{fig:fig2}), self-consistently indicates that STO's surface transitions between two stable configurations --- one non-metallic and the other having a fixed density of free carriers with universal dispersions and distinct dimensionalities.